 5. Nourishing Food Selections

 A priority is placed on the development of healthy lifestyles and practices.
 Teachers encourage students to come to school having eaten a nourishing breakfast.
 Snacks and beverages throughout the day should be planned that help sustain student focus.
-Slurpees are not permitted in the school, due to unhealthy levels of sugar, and because they easily spill, creating damage to books and technology.
+Slushies and energy drinks are not permitted in the school, due to unhealthy levels of caffeine/sugar, and because they easily spill, creating damage to books and technology.

-A weekly online ordering system available to students, called Healthy Hunger (www.healthyhunger.ca).
-Parents sign up and order meals on a weekly basis.
+An online ordering system available to students, called Healthy Hunger (www.healthyhunger.ca).
+Parents sign up and order meals on Tuesdays/Thursdays.
 Meals are delivered to the school and distributed by Gr.
 9 leadership students and staff.
 Healthy Hunger lunch options include Boston Pizza, Subway, Edos, Booster Juice and others.
 Booster Juice is available for online ordering and delivered each Friday.

 Additionally, the school has vending machines with healthy foods and snacks.
 The vending machine may be accessed before or after school, during nutrition break and lunch.
 Debit cards or cash are accepted.